Machine Learning the Tip of the Red Giant Branch: Summary and Conclusion

 \section{Summary and Conclusion}

-In this work we have presented a novel methodology to explore the effects of environment and input physics on the TRGB $M_I$.~We simulated a grid of 124,844 stellar models with varying mass, initial helium abundance, and metallicity and used this to train a machine learning emulator to predict $M_I$ as a function of these parameters.~We used this to perform a Monte Carlo analysis where we randomly drew 500,000 sets of parameters (assuming them to be independently uniformly distributed) to derive a theoretical distribution for $M_I$.~We predict $M_I = -3.84^{+0.14}_{-0.12}$ in the LMC.~It is likely the true uncertainty is larger since we fixed the input physics.~This paper is accompanied by a reproduction package that contains our emulator, and the grid of models used to train it \citep{dennis_mitchell_t_2022_7197580}.
+In this work we have presented a methodology to explore the effects of environment and input physics on the TRGB $M_I$.~We simulated a grid of 124,844 stellar models with varying mass, initial helium abundance, and metallicity and used this to train a machine learning emulator to predict $M_I$ as a function of these parameters.~We used this to perform a Monte Carlo analysis where we randomly drew 5,000,000 sets of parameters (assuming them to be independently uniformly distributed) to derive a theoretical distribution for $M_I$.~We predict $M_I = -3.87^{+0.11}_{-0.08}$ in the LMC.~It is likely the true uncertainty is larger since we fixed the input physics.~This paper is accompanied by a reproduction package that contains our emulator, and the grid of models used to train it \cite{dennis_mitchell_t_2022_7895972}.

-Our emulator enables a direct comparison of theoretical and empirical I band calibrations using Markov Chain Monte Carlo analyses.~These require run-times of order seconds or shorter to be computationally efficient so performing an individual stellar structure simulation (which takes two or more hours depending on the number of available cores) for each parameter draw is not feasible.~Our emulator evaluates in milliseconds and can therefore overcome this barrier.~As an example, we used calibrations in the LMC, NGC 4258, and $\omega$-Centauri to constrain the metallicity of these systems.
-Our results are summarized in Table \ref{tbl:results}.
+Our emulator enables direct comparison between theoretical and empirical I-band TRGB calibrations through Markov Chain Monte Carlo analysis.~Since each MCMC step requires evaluation in seconds or less to remain tractable, performing full stellar structure simulations (which can take hours per model) is infeasible.~In contrast, our emulator evaluates in milliseconds, making such analyses computationally efficient and enabling exploration of high-dimensional parameter spaces.~Our results are summarized in Tabl~\ref{tbl:results}.

+We applied empirical calibrations from the LMC (F20 and Y19), NGC~4258, and $\omega$-Centauri to constrain the metallicities of these systems, finding good agreement with published values (within 1–2$\sigma$).~We also obtained constraints on stellar mass, though the posteriors are broader.~In the case of $\omega$-Centauri, for example, the mass posterior peaks near $1.5\,M_\odot$, which is inconsistent with its known age of $\sim$10–12 Gyr, but lower mass, older models that align with this age appear within 2$\sigma$ of the distribution.~As discussed in Section~\ref{sec:MCMC}, incorporating age priors informed by stellar population studies could help break these degeneracies and yield tighter constraints.~We plan to implement this in future extensions of our framework.